Erhard Kietz: Life

 Unfortunately he felt displaced in American society.
 Longing for his home country grew; he and his wife considered options to return to Germany.
 In July 1971, he, along with his two youngest daughters, who were still teenagers (his wife died in a car accident in 1967), departed New York for Bremerhaven on the passenger ship Bremen, locating in Dankoltsweiler (Baden-Württemberg), Germany.
 He died April 6, 1982, in Blütlingen (Lower Saxony), Germany.

 Personality

 He was an accomplished cellist who also played the piano well.

 His passionate love of classical music can be traced to his upbringing in an extended musical family who enthusiastically attended concerts and played music in the home in Leipzig.
 He loved playing in the orchestras of Leipzig before World War II and of Munich after the War.
 A middle ear infection in his youth left him hard of hearing which put an end to any dreams of orchestral participation later on.
 This condition cast a large shadow over him.
 He did, however, retain an ear for perfect pitch (from another room in the house during his daughter's piano practice: "F-SHARP, not F, can't you hear that!").

-He was a man of integrity and modesty.
-He had great love for and commitment to his family, cognizant of needing to impart guiding values to his children, but most often coming across with an authoritative tone that rendered his children unreceptive at the time; yet in adulthood they recognized the intangible gifts that were imparted to them, such as intellectual curiosity, love of classical music, observation of nature, an interest in astronomy or an adventuresome spirit to discover the world around them near and far, be it on bicycle day trips through the forests to the villages south of Munich or on mountain hikes, or in California by bus, later in a used station wagon, to see that State's natural beauties.
-It was not easy to do for a man with six children and limited means; yet attending concerts and traveling within means were more important than material comfort because those experiences would make lasting impressions and mold the minds of his children.
-His children benefited from his talent to explain the most complex scientific processes in age-appropriate terms so that they understood the concept.